tomstafford/choice-engine-text/close.md

 ![ ](assets/cause4.png)

 Your choices are free because they are yours, not because they are indepenedent of you or other structures in the world.

 With this view of free will and the self, details about the brain show us another side of things, they don't necessarily shrink the space within which the self exists.
 And just because the brain is a physical object, and neural signals have some kind of stable measurement, doesn't mean that ideas and meaning don't have an equally powerful role patterning our choices.

-We may be deterministic machines in a deterministic universe, but we are complex systems which carry an non-reducible nexus of causes with us - in our unique history, and unique position in the buzzing-blooming confusion of the environment.
+We may be deterministic machines in a deterministic universe, but we are complex systems which carry a non-reducible nexus of causes with us - in our unique history, and unique position in the buzzing-blooming confusion of the environment.
 Our actions may be compelled, but they are in part compelled by personal causes.
 Causes which, for convenience, I will call "our selves".

 &#9744; &#9744;